Jaiden Animations: Career

-In January 2021, Dittfach appeared on YIAY Time: The Game Show, a YouTube Original comedy program hosted by Jack Douglass, better known online as jacksfilms.
+In January 2021, Dittfach appeared on YIAY Time: The Game Show, a YouTube Original comedy program hosted by YouTuber jacksfilms.
 She also frequently appears on the improv game show Scribble Showdown with TheOdd1sOut, Domics, RubberRoss, Egoraptor, and Emirichu.
 With fellow YouTuber TheOdd1sOut, Dittfach is a part of the "Animation Squad", a group of animators who frequently create videos together.
 Her channel is managed by the Channel Frederator Network.

 On June 1, 2021, her YouTube channel reached 10 million subscribers.
 She received a nomination in the Animated category for the 11th Streamy Awards in December 2021.
 In 2022, she signed with the Creative Artists Agency.
 YouTube ranked her video "Being Not Straight", among their list of the "top trending videos" of 2022, as it reached over 17 million views by the end of the year.

-In July 2024, Dittfach won another competition organized by MrBeast, this time in the video "50 YouTubers Fight for $1,000,000" in which she competed against 49 other YouTubers for $1,000,000 to give away to their subscribers.
+In July 2024, she won another competition organized by MrBeast, this time in the video "50 YouTubers Fight for $1,000,000" in which she competed against 49 other YouTubers for $1,000,000 to give away to their subscribers.
+She and the other four finalists agreed that whomever won would give $100,000 each to the other four who didn't win, although Amixem had decided to let her keep her share, leaving Dittfach with $700,000.
 She pledged to use the prize money to send some of her subscribers to art school.
 Later that month, for the tenth anniversary of her first video upload, Dittfach announced that she does not plan to continue creating content indefinitely.

 Charitable activities

 In April 2019, Dittfach published a video encouraging people to donate to 'Bird Gardens of Naples', a non-profit bird sanctuary in Florida, via a GoFundMe campaign.
 Within nine weeks, the campaign had raised over $22,000.
 Dittfach was also among many social media figures who donated to the Team Trees fundraiser in 2019.
-For World Health Day in April 2020, Dittfach participated in #HopeFromHome, a charity livestream initiated by fellow YouTuber Jacksepticeye that raised over $260,000 for COVID-19 relief.
+For World Health Day in April 2020, she participated in #HopeFromHome, a charity livestream initiated by fellow YouTuber Jacksepticeye that raised over $260,000 for COVID-19 relief.

 In October 2021, Dittfach participated in a charity tournament for the video game Nickelodeon All-Star Brawl hosted by YouTuber Alpharad and Coney of the esports organization Panda Global, playing as the character CatDog.
 In her campaign, she raised over $73,000 after uploading a now-deleted video asking for donations to help choose CatDog as the character she wished to play for the tournament.